 Many years ago, I published a fantasy for younger readers - about 8-10 years old - about a shoe library.
 It was called Mr Shy's Shoes.
 In this story, a boy called Tim accidentally borrows a pair of shoes from a shoe library.
 As you would expect when a library is involved, there is a story connected to the shoes, and when he returns them and borrows different shoes he becomes caught up in different stories, some of them familiar and some of them very dangerous.

 After a long period working out there in the real world, I returned thankfully to children's adventure with The Tunnels of Tarcoola, which was published by Allen & Unwin in 2012.

-September 2013 I am happy to say that I have just won the 2013 Davitt Award (Children/Young Adults) from Sisters in Crime for The Tunnels of Tarcoola.The presentation dinner at the Thornbury Theatre in Melbourne was very exciting, and I got to talk to several other writers of crime fiction and mystery stories for adults and children.
+In September 2013 I was presented with the 2013 Davitt Award (Children/Young Adults) from Sisters in Crime for The Tunnels of Tarcoola.The presentation dinner at the Thornbury Theatre in Melbourne was very exciting, and I got to talk to several other writers of crime fiction and mystery stories for adults and children.

 Here I am being presented with my award by New Zealand’s Queen of Crime Vanda Symon

-There have been some nice reviews of The Tunnels of Tarcoola, and I have been doing some personal appearances, courtesy of the good people at Shearer's Bookshop.
+There were some nice reviews of The Tunnels of Tarcoola, and I did some personal appearances, courtesy of the good people at Shearer's Bookshop.
 I have to confess I really hate seeing myself on the screen, but if you want to you can watch an interview with me on YouTube by clicking on the image below.
 If you notice my look of horror, it's because I thought I was just getting my photo taken, then realised I was actually being interviewed.